Tate-Stradling/drmario64-mods/README.md

 ## Known Errors

 - This mod **does not run properly on certain emulators** such as Project64 (there are visual glitches such as the capsules being invisible).
 However, it **does run on cen64 and the original N64** (if you have a flash cartridge).
 It likely requires accurate emulation (rather than taking shortcuts that work for the original, but not modified versions such as this).
+- As the level gauge is extended to go up to 23, it **overlaps the "HARD" text** to the right of the gauge.
+- In the 1 player classic mode level selector, there is an **incomplete preview** of the number of viruses for levels 22 and 23.

 ### Based On